Resources for Job Seekers - Information for Individuals with Disabilities - Workforce Development & Adult Learning

 - Assistance with filling out forms

 Assistive Technology: Maryland's American Job Centers have a variety of accessible equipment.
-Each One-Stop Career Center has different equipment so checking in with the local Centers about the availability of equipment is advised.
+Each American Job Center has different equipment so checking in with the local Centers about the availability of equipment is advised.
 Examples include:

 - Screen reader and magnification software

 - Word prediction software

 - Alternate access/input devices (i.e. one-handed keyboards, trackball mice, on-screen keyboards)

 - Large monitors

 - Document holders